misavojte/GazePlotterDocs/upload-data/tobii-pro-lab.md

 Then click `Export` to export the data.

 The exported `.tsv` file can be then simply uploaded to the workplace by clicking the `Upload data` button (see [GazePlotter GUI overview](/basic/)) and selecting this file for upload.

+### Sample data

+You can download the sample data, including other formats, from [OSF Sample Data Storage](https://osf.io/j58v3).